ggambetta/computer-graphics-from-scratch/Computer-Graphics-from-scratch.md

 So what color *is* the light reaching $(O_x, O_y, O_z)$ after passing through
 $(V_x, V_y, V_z)$?

-In the real world, light comes from a light source (the sun, a lightbulb, etc), bounces off several objects, and it finally reaches our eyes.
+In the real world, light comes from a light source (the sun, a light bulb, etc), bounces off several objects, and it finally reaches our eyes.
 We could try simulating the path of every photon leaving our simulated light sources, but it would be *extremely* time consuming[^7].
 Not only we'd have to simulate millions